The College Transition

 Community Values and Responsibilities

-This program is a follow up to the Community Values and Responsibilities.
+This program is a follow up to the Community Values and Responsibilities offered during the initial orientation session.
 Members of the Honor and Student Conduct Councils will present scenarios that reflect some of the issues that freshmen face during their first year of college and steps they can take to avoid pitfalls that may arise during their time at the College.